 What’s Not

-The tool count is thin.
-13 tools for a platform as feature-rich as Vercel feels like just the beginning.
-There’s no environment variable management, no serverless function configuration, no edge config, no KV/Blob storage access, no analytics, no firewall rules, no preview deployment comments.
+The tool count is still thin.
+19 tools (up from 13) for a platform as feature-rich as Vercel covers only a fraction of what’s available.
+There’s still no environment variable management, no serverless function configuration, no edge config, no KV/Blob storage access, no analytics, no firewall rules.
+The six new Toolbar tools are useful for preview comment workflows, but they don’t address the platform depth users need.
+Vercel has acknowledged env vars are on the roadmap, but the broader gap remains wide.
 The Vercel dashboard and CLI can do far more than this server exposes.

 Client allowlisting limits adoption.
 Only Vercel-approved clients can connect.
 If your MCP client isn’t on the list, you’re out of luck.
 This trades openness for security, but it means you can’t use this with every MCP-compatible tool.
-As of early 2026, Claude, Cursor, VS Code Copilot, ChatGPT, and about a dozen others are approved.
+The approved list has expanded to 12 clients — Claude Code, Claude Desktop, ChatGPT, Codex CLI, Cursor, VS Code Copilot, Devin, Raycast, Goose, Windsurf, Gemini Code Assist, and Gemini CLI.
+That covers most major AI coding tools, but niche or enterprise-internal clients still can’t connect.

 Domain purchase feels out of place.
 The buy_domain tool requires full registrant PII (name, address, phone, email) and makes an irreversible purchase.
 Giving an AI assistant the ability to buy domains feels like it should require more safeguards than a single tool call.
 There’s no confirmation step in the MCP protocol itself — your client’s tool approval is the only gate.